 Truth: Did you know that what you eat affects the taste and smell of your breast milk?
 And that’s a good thing, since your breastfed baby will be exposed to different flavors through your breastmilk.
 That in turn, says research, will help your baby more readily accept new foods when he starts solids.
 So if you like your foods spicy, there’s no reason to change your diet when you’re breastfeeding.

-Wondering about the stories you’ve heard that say breastfeeding moms shouldn’t eat gas-producing foods like cabbage, onions, broccoli, Brussels sprouts, or beans since it’ll make your baby gassier?
+Wondering about the newborn myths you’ve heard that breastfeeding moms shouldn’t eat gas-producing foods like cabbage, onions, broccoli, Brussels sprouts, or beans since it’ll make your baby gassier?
 Also not 100% true.
 Research shows that very few babies are actually sensitive to something in their mom’s diet.
 After all, most babies are gassy in general, and it has less to do with what their moms have eaten and more to do with their immature digestive tracts.
 If the gas was only due to what mom has eaten, formula-fed babies would never fart or spit up!

 Occasionally, a breastfed baby does show sensitivity (or allergy) to something in a mom’s diet.
 You’ll know whether a food is offending your baby if you eliminate it from your diet for two to three weeks and your baby’s symptoms improve dramatically.